vincentleeuwen/python-cooking-with-objects/README.md

 def __init__(self, dish_name):
 ```

-- Assign the argument of the constructor to an instance variable `@name`
+- Assign the argument of the constructor to an instance variable `self.name`

 ```python
 def __init__(self, dish_name)